marekgluza/marekgluza.github.io/available_positions/career_development_consultation.md

 - Planning for flexibility As your constraints or my objectives evolve, we can easily reach out to see if a closer collaboration has become possible.

-- Long-term Value: We establish a foundation for a unique working relationship and through this time investment play at a level beyond regular networking.
+- Long-term value: We establish a foundation for a unique working relationship and through this time investment play at a level beyond regular networking.

 Best regards,